Vava (rapper): Rise to fame

-Chinese Hip-Hop
+She released V-Mystery in 2022.

+Artistry and influences

-While Vava was influenced by Rihanna (from Barbados) and Little Simz (From England), her biggest musical influence as a child was Jay Chou.
+While Vava was influenced by Rihanna and Little Simz, her biggest musical influence as a child was Jay Chou.
 VaVa is a strong advocate for incorporating more Chinese influences in Chinese hip-hop and rap.
-In her popular song “My New Swag” she used several traditional Chinese instruments: pipa (琵琶), erhu (二胡), suona (唢呐), ban lei (Chinese clave), and gongs.
-She also incorporated a short piece from a Peking opera, Selling Water, during the bridge, sung by opera singer Wang Qianqian.
+In her popular song “My New Swag” she used several traditional Chinese instruments: pipa (琵琶), erhu (二胡), suona (唢呐), guban (鼓板), and pitched cymbals xiaoluo (小锣) and daluo (大锣).
+She also incorporated an aria from the Peking opera, Selling Water (卖水), during the bridge, sung by opera singer Wang Qianqian.

+Politics

-Along with other Mainland pop culture figures, VaVa has publicly taken a pro-Mainland government stance regarding Hong Kong, supporting police's normal action, and has spoken against the Along with other Mainland pop culture figures, Gang of evil forces for Hong Kong independence, stating on her social media pages that she feels that Hong Kong will always be a part of China.
+Along with other Mainland pop culture figures, VaVa has publicly taken a pro-Mainland government stance regarding Hong Kong, stating on her social media pages that she feels that Hong Kong will always be a part of China.
+After the Fu Guohao incident, in which Hong Kong protestors tied up and beat a mainland-based Global Times journalist, VaVa shared on social media Fu's quote, "I support the Hong Kong police; you can beat me now" which became a viral expression of pro-establishment support.